ucsb-cs56/ucsb-cs56.github.io/_hfj/HFJ_Chapter_9.md

 On page 237 we see the idea of "stack frames" (also known as "activation records" or "call frames"), which I'm hoping you've seen before in CS8, CS16, CS24 and/or CS32&mdash;but if not, here's your chance to get caught up.

-Page 238 focuses on the distinction between the reference variable and the object it points to&mdash;the case of a variable on the '''stack''' ''referring to'' (or ''pointing to'') an object on the '''heap'''.
+Page 238 focuses on the distinction between the reference variable and the object it points to&mdash;the case of a variable on the *stack* "referring to" (or "pointing to") an object on the *heap*.

 I will definitely put questions on the exam about the material on these two pages.
-Understanding what is on the '''stack''' and what is on the '''heap''' is crucial for understanding how to write efficient code, not only in Java, but in just about every modern programming language.
+Understanding what is on the *stack* and what is on the *heap* is crucial for understanding how to write efficient code, not only in Java, but in just about every modern programming language.

 I am hopeful that you've encountered these ideas before in CS16, CS24 and possibly CS32&mdash;so that what is new here is just the Java portion of this material.
 So let's compare this with what we know about C++: